nandanthakkar/Systems214/notes/Lecture5.md

 	/* similar to the following line
 	 * char* str = (char*)malloc(strlen(str)*sizeof(char));
-	 * main difference is that calloc makes sure all the defualt information is null while malloc won't */
+	 * main difference is that calloc makes sure all the defualt information is null
+	 * malloc will just grab data and not clear the memory you are allocating */

 	//create a string in memory, set the